This document contains Bright Line Law Services Limited’s Complaints Policy.

 - The Legal Ombudsman’s service is free to consumers.

-More information, including information about how to make a complaint, is available from the Legal Ombudsman website: www.legalombudsman.org.uk, by telephoning the Legal Ombudsman on 0300 555 0333, by email to email@example.com or by post to PO Box 6806, Wolverhampton, WV1 9WJ.
+More information, including information about how to make a complaint, is available from the Legal Ombudsman website: www.legalombudsman.org.uk, by telephoning the Legal Ombudsman on 0300 555 0333, by email to firstname.lastname@example.org or by post to PO Box 6806, Wolverhampton, WV1 9WJ.
+Information about the decisions of the Legal Ombudsman is also available here.